kevinwshin/French-House-Manual/README.md

 Food in the freezer will be moved to the Guff Freezer if it was labeled in a prior semester.
 Fridge Clean will never throw out new items, but it is the responsibility of the owner of the personal food to accurately label or relabel their items.

 ### Save Plates
 Anyone requesting a save plate must write their initials in the appropriate box on the whiteboard before dinner is served on the requested day.
 Save plates will then be protected for 24 hours after the meal and become guff after this period.
-Failure to eat or otherwise clean your save plate after 48 hours will result in a Personal Mess Fine, though the save plate may be moved to the personal fridge to work around this problem.
+Failure to eat or otherwise clean your save plate after 48 hours will result in a Personal Mess Strike, though the save plate may be moved to the personal fridge to work around this problem.

 Group save plates are not an option and will result in a warning for the cooks the first time, and a labor offense the second time.